The Pulse of K-Entertainment

 #K-Pop#SM Entertainment#K-Pop News#NCT Dream#NCT#NCT 127#Mark Lee

 NCT (엔시티) member Mark (마크, born Lee Min-hyung) is departing the group and SM Entertainment after nearly a decade with the label.
 SM confirmed on April 3, 2026 KST that Mark's exclusive contract will conclude on April 8, 2026, ending his membership in NCT, NCT 127, and NCT Dream.
-The announcement, posted via Weverse, marks the close of a 10-year chapter that began when the Canadian-Korean rapper debuted as part of NCT U on April 9, 2016.
-Ten years in, he exits the group that made him one of the most recognized faces in fourth-generation K-pop, according to SM Entertainment's official statement.
+The announcement, published through Weverse and echoed in Korean media coverage, marks the close of a 10-year chapter that began when the Canadian-Korean rapper debuted as part of NCT U on April 9, 2016.
+According to SM Entertainment's official statement, the exit covers all three of Mark's active NCT units at once, making it one of the most consequential lineup shifts the project has seen since launch.
 The timing is near symbolic: his departure date lands the day before what would have been his exact 10-year debut anniversary.

 SM Entertainment's Official Statement

 SM Entertainment confirmed the departure in a statement published on Weverse on April 3, 2026 KST.
 "After a lengthy and serious discussion with Mark about the future direction of his activities, it has been mutually agreed that Mark's exclusive contract will come to an end on April 8 KST," the label said in the announcement.
 "As a result, Mark will conclude his activities as a member of NCT, NCT 127, and NCT Dream.
 Since his debut as a member of NCT in 2016, Mark showcased his exceptional talents not only in his team activities, but also as a solo artist, throughout the past 10 years.
 We would like to sincerely thank Mark for that precious time, and we also cheer him on as he prepares to embark on a new beginning."
 The statement describes the decision as mutual.
 No breakdown, no ambiguity.
-That framing matters: SM chose the word "mutually," which K-pop fans know is carefully selected language.
+That framing matters because, as reported by Korean outlets following the Weverse notice, SM chose language that signals an orderly separation rather than a disciplinary exit.

 Mark Lee performing at a concert in December 2024